 I first ran across these seven saints when I was preparing for a road trip with some college friends to the Midwest.
-One night we were discussing our travel plans when I spotted a book on the saints that was resting on a nearby table.
+One night when we discussed our travel plans, I spotted a book on the saints resting on a nearby table.
 I picked up the book and randomly opened to the page about the Seven Holy Founders of the Servite Order.
 What caught my eye was that they were deemed the patron saints of “planning fun things with friends.”
 They naturally became our patrons for our road trip.

 Planning is an essential element that pervades every school year.
 Teachers and students spend generous amounts of time planning events, projects, and other activities.
 All of these can be moments of grace and sanctification if we are open to the will of God.
 Through their holy witness, the Seven Holy Founders show us that we can sanctify all of our daily activities, even those that require us to participate in groups.

-As the new school year begins I hope you will ask these saints for their intercession.
-Whether you need assistance with academics, a friend, or classmate these saints can help you in your time of need.
-Don’t be afraid to call upon them frequently as you begin this new school year.
+As the new school year begins, I hope you will ask these saints for their intercession.
+Whether you need assistance with academics, a friend, or a classmate, these saints can help you in your time of need.
+Do not be afraid to call upon them frequently as you begin this new school year.